Your Fitness Marketing Plan: How to Get Started

 The NPE 3X Method™ is made up of three frameworks each with its own step-by-step process to solve marketing, business, and team problems.

-- The NPE Perfect Client Journey™ (sales, marketing, service issues: acquisition, retention, net client growth, client lifetime value)
+- The NPE Perfect Client Journey™ (revenue issues: acquisition, retention, net client growth, client lifetime value)

 System™ (profit issues: cost structures and operational efficiency)